AwalaApp/specs/rs000-core.md

 In contrast to RPCs, distributed systems using asynchronous messaging are implemented without any assumption that the data will reach its destination immediately or that a response will be returned.
 Instead, they communicate through [_brokers_](https://en.wikipedia.org/wiki/Message_broker) that receive, route and deliver the data.

 Decoupling the two nodes in the connection makes it possible to transport the data using alternative methods when the network unavailable.
-For example, in places where [sneakernets](https://en.wikipedia.org/wiki/Sneakernet) are used to consume foreign content, people could also use it to connect their applications to the Internet.
+For example, in places where [sneakernets](https://en.wikipedia.org/wiki/Sneakernet) are used to consume foreign content, people could also use it to connect their applications to the Internet if those applications were tolerant to large RTTs.

 Relaynet makes it easy to build distributed systems using asynchronous messaging in such a way that data can be securely transported on alternative media (e.g., sneakernets) when a conventional computer network is unavailable.
 The result is a [delay-tolerant](https://en.wikipedia.org/wiki/Delay-tolerant_networking), [overlay](https://en.wikipedia.org/wiki/Overlay_network) network with [onion routing](https://en.wikipedia.org/wiki/Onion_routing).